paulvha/ThingMagic/bluetooth/README.md

-THis is the first release of documentation how to connect an M6E Nano over Bleutooth.
+This is release V1.0 of documentation how to connect an M6E Nano over Bleutooth.

-It works with the URA. it works with the Demo example, however it does not work yet with all examples.
-Working on that as we speak.
+It works with the URA. it works with the Demo example, however it did not work with all examples.

+For that you need to add some additional code which is decripted in the document

 Regards,